Superradiance-assisted two-color Doppler cooling of molecules: Introduction

 Obviously, using vibrational states for radiative transitions poses two major problems.
 One is that vibrational radiative lifetimes are forbiddingly long (often of the order of seconds or longer), while electronic excited states of molecules typically have similar lifetimes as atoms.
 Another is that the photons from a vibrational transition have less energy and thus less momentum than the higher energy photons of an electronic transition.
 A third, minor, problem, is that vibrational transitions don't have dipole selection rules, so rotational transitions need to be involved.

 Superradiance could mitigate the first of these problems.
 In a superradiant system, molecules cooperatively emit spontaneous photons much faster than they would in vacuum, which is due to the dipoles of the molecules becoming locked in phase \cite{dicke,gross,lin}.
-Superradiance has been demonstrated to speed up vibrational transitions in atoms and polar molecules, and recent studies have shown that superradiance can occur on some transitions that are useful in laser cooling schemes \cite{guin,guinthree}.
+The long wavelength of vibrational transitions leads to a very high optical depth, which increases the likelihood of superradiance, and superradiance has been demonstrated to speed up vibrational transitions in atoms and polar molecules \cite{guin}.
+Recent studies have shown that superradiance can occur on some transitions that are useful in laser cooling schemes \cite{guinthree}.
 If the vibrational cooling transition, in addition, is pumped using counter-propagating Raman beams, this two-photon transition would impart two high-frequency photon momenta to the molecule, consequently speeding up the cooling \cite{wang05}.
-In order to solve the third problem, the rotational transition selection rules can be use.
+In order to solve the third problem, the rotational transition selection rules can be used.
 In total, this technique is an ideal candidate for Doppler cooling polyatomic molecules.

 The aim of this paper is to describe a novel technique that uses superradiance to laser cool molecules.
-First the general theory for two- and three-level systems will be reviewed, followed by a detailed explanation incorporating this theory into an effective five-level scheme in three dimensions.
+First the general theory for two- and three-level systems will be reviewed, followed by a detailed explanation incorporating this theory into a four-level scheme in three dimensions.
 Finally, the results of these simulations will be interpreted, with some concluding discussion regarding the implications and possible expansion of this work.